Skip to main content

 How to fight back

 Remove variability from your phone and add it to your goals.
 Turn off all non-essential notifications so checking your phone becomes boring and predictable.
 Then introduce variable rewards into your discipline practice.
 Randomize your workout playlist.
 Use a wheel spinner to pick which project task to tackle next.
 Give your brain the uncertainty it craves, but attach it to behaviors that actually serve you.
+Gating a genuine pleasure behind the hard behavior, the approach known as temptation bundling, runs on the same wiring.

-3. Cheap Dopamine Crowds Out Expensive Discipline
+3. How Does Cheap Dopamine Crowd Out Expensive Discipline?

 Not all dopamine is created equal.
 Scrolling Instagram delivers fast, effortless dopamine with zero friction.
 Completing a deep work session delivers slow, earned dopamine that requires sustained focus.
 Your brain, left to its defaults, will always choose the cheaper option.